 Content is king, so they say because it’s true.
 Therefore, the more valuable text you have on your blog’s pages, the better.
-However, when it came to my category pages, such as beauty & skincare or my travel category, I was unsure as to how I could add text to these pages to help personalise them and make them more, well, beefy.
+However, when it came to my category pages, such as beauty & skincare or my travel category, I was unsure how to add text to these pages to help personalise them and make them more beefy.
 That’s until I realised I could optimise them like so…

 In the left-hand sidebar in WordPress, head to Posts, then Categories.
 There you’ll find a list of all your categories looking something like below:

-If you hover over the Name of your category on the far left, you will then get a couple of options to appear.
+If you hover over the Name of your category on the far left, you will then get a couple of options.
 From here, click Edit.
-This now brings you into a page where you can edit the name of your category, the slug which is your URL, choose whether it’s parent to another category, write your category text which will show at the top of the page, plus you can even fully optimise this page by filling in the Yoast SEO WordPress box at the very bottom.
+This now brings you to a page where you can edit the Name of your category, the slug, which is your URL, choose whether it’s parent to another category, write your category text which will show at the top of the page, plus you can even fully optimise this page by filling in the Yoast SEO WordPress box at the very bottom.

 Before optimising all of my categories, I decided to note down my Domain Authority and not do any other work on the blog.
 Two months later, my DA went up from 16 to 22!
-You can never be 100% sure of what it is that’s improved your DA, but this definitely aided it.
+You can never be 100% sure of what has improved your DA, but this aided it.

 Improve Your Site Speed

-A slow website isn’t great in any aspect; it’s annoying for the visitor, frustrating in general, plus can heavily impact your blog’s performance and SEO.
-Therefore, it’s important to improve your site’s speed to keep it up and running and to avoid sending your visitors away before they’ve got the chance to admire all your hard work.
+A slow website isn’t great; it’s annoying for the visitor, frustrating in general, and can heavily impact your blog’s performance and SEO.
+Therefore, it’s important to improve your site’s speed to keep it up and running and avoid sending your visitors away before they can admire all your hard work.

-It gives you a break down of what images need optimising and by how much each individual image needs to be compressed – very handy.
-You’ll also find it’ll show you what you need to minify CSS, leverage browser caching and more.
+It gives you a breakdown of what images need optimising and how much each image needs to be compressed – very handy.
+It’ll also show you what you need to minify CSS, leverage browser caching and more.

-It’ll show you how, but my advice is to do your research first, plus seek professional guidance where possible.
+It’ll show you how, but I advise you to research first and seek professional guidance where possible.
 Another way you can help improve your site speed, however, is to change your hosting.

 I’ve tried various places and had lots of bad experiences, but the best one by far has been TSO Host.
 Their plans vary, but the best one is £5.99 a month – no contract required!
-Plus, their customer support is awesome.
-They’re always on Live Chat and simply get the job done when you can’t!
+Plus, their customer support is fantastic.
+They’re always on Live Chat and simply do the job when you can’t!
 Sign up here.

 Optimise Your Images

 I’ve stressed this before, and I’ll stress it again – optimising your images is just as important as optimising your content.
-I’ve gone through all the steps in the past on how to optimise your images, so click here to find out how you can do this in more detail (and so I won’t bore you with it all again).
+I’ve gone through all the past steps on optimising your images, so click here to find out how you can do this in more detail (and so I won’t bore you with it all again).

-Concentrate on conversion at the expensive of SEO.
+Concentrate on conversion at the expense of SEO.
 Use Bing webmaster tools for heatmaps and short videos tracking your users as they navigate your site.
-Conversion is very thing, we cannot stress exough that all the web traffic in the world is useless unless it converts into sales.
+Conversion is the very thing; we cannot stress enough that all the web traffic in the world is useless unless it converts into sales.
 Conversion is about studying data and watching users interact online.

 Link to Your Content

-What’s the point in writing all this wonderful content for your blog, if you’re never going to link to it as the posts go on?
-As you’ll notice throughout this post, I’ve placed a few links throughout which link to existing blog posts I’ve written in the past which are highly relevant to what I’m chatting about.
+What’s the point in writing all this wonderful content for your blog if you’re never going to link to it as the posts go on?
+As you’ll notice throughout this post, I’ve placed a few links to existing blog posts I’ve written in the past that are highly relevant to what I’m chatting about.